This is a draft revised W3C WebRTC Working Group charter for review by the W3C Advisory Committee. See also the current WebRTC Working Group charter.

 The mission of the Web Real-Time Communications Working Group, part of the Ubiquitous Web Applications Activity, is to define client-side APIs to enable Real-Time Communications in Web browsers.

 These APIs should enable building applications that can be run inside a browser, requiring no extra downloads or plugins, that allow communication between parties using audio, video and supplementary real-time communication, without having to use intervening servers (unless needed for firewall traversal, or for providing intermediary services).
+APIs enabling supplementary functions, such as recording, image capture and screen sharing are also in scope.

 |Confidentiality||Proceedings are public|